green-coding-solutions/documentation/content/en/docs/installation/installation-linux.md

 Please run the `install_linux.sh` script in the root folder.

 This script will:
+- Ask for the URLs of where to deploy the frontend and API
+    - These can default to `http://metrics.green-coding.local:9142` and `http://api.green-coding.local:9142`
 - Set the database password for the containers
     - By default the script will ask you to provide a password, but you can also pass it in directly with the -p parameter.
 - Create the needed `/etc/hosts` entries for development